 - Flank hernias: on the side of that abdomen or even between ribs.
 These often result from spine or kidney surgery incisions and sometimes from old injuries.

 - Lumbar hernias: can cause a bulge on one side at the lower back.

 - Spigelian hernias: occur on the lower side of the abdomen that push into, not through the abdominal wall and can be hard to detect, but cause pain in that area.

+It is important to call your doctor if you suspect you have a hernia.
+Waiting too long to see a doctor could result in the need for emergency hernia surgery.
 A doctor is normally able to see or feel a bulge from a hernia during a physical exam, but some cases might require a CT scan, ultrasound or other imaging to accurately diagnose the condition and plan the repair.
-If you have had any of these studies, let us know so we can review them.
+If you have had any of these studies, we can review them.

 Treatment For Hernias